Serbian Journalists' Association building

 The Serbian Journalists' Association Building (Дом Удружења новинара Србије) is in Belgrade, in the territory of the city municipality of Vračar.
 It was built in 1934, and it represents an immovable cultural property as a cultural monument.

 Background

-The Serbian Journalists' Association building was erected in 1934 in Vračar in Belgrade in 28, Resavska Street, as a project of the Croatian architect Ernest Weissman (1904–1985).
+The Serbian Journalists' Association building was erected in 1934 in Vračar in Belgrade in 28, Resavska Street, as a project of the Croatian architect Ernest Weissmann (1903–1985).
 It was officially opened on 7 April 1935.

 Description

 It is one of the most modern buildings in Belgrade, implemented in the spirit of modern architecture, built of reinforced concrete, brick, iron and glass.
 It is conceived as an extremely modern business and residential building of cubic form, interpolated into a series of adjacent objects.
 Its spatial organization applied several elements of Corbusier free plan, with a liquid, flexible and functionally interchangeable space with a spacious club room on the ground floor.
 The glazed circular staircase, in the spirit of the constructivist-functionalist doctrine, drawn into a vertical rectangular concrete frame with rectangular loggias, was a very innovative motif in the Belgrade architecture of the time.
 The facade of the journalists' house is smooth, without ornaments and zone divisions, based on the axis of symmetry and highlighting the main motif.
 The flat facade is accentuated by the free poles on the ground floor, horizontal floors and accented by a final withdrawn storey.